Latest In

 History And Heritage

-Established in 1637 by King Charles I as a deer hunting ground, Richmond Parkhas retained its wild charm while evolving into a beloved public park.
+Established in 17th century by King Charles I as a deer hunting ground, Richmond Parkhas retained its wild charm while evolving into a beloved public park.
 Over the centuries, it has been shaped by royal influence, conservation efforts, and public use, making it one of London’s most treasured green spaces.

 The Hearsum Collection, housed at Pembroke Lodge, preserves the park’s rich history through antique maps, photographs, and documents.
 Plans for a dedicated heritage center aim to make this archive more accessible to visitors.